QuantumChemistrySchoolJapan-HFT/sqcc/README.md

 Note that only the exchange energy and potential of the local density approximation (LDA) are implemented in the current version.

 ### Installation
-To install sqcc, assuming you have Anaconda (available from https://www.anaconda.com/download/success) installed, run the following commands:
+To install sqcc, assuming you have Anaconda (available from https://www.anaconda.com/download/success) and Git installed, run the following commands:
 ```bash
 git clone https://github.com/QuantumChemistrySchoolJapan-HFT/sqcc.git
 cd sqcc